 United States-based tribal casino operator Mohegan Gaming and South Korean casino operator Paradise Co Ltd are respectively investing in and developing casino resort projects in Incheon, close to the country’s main international airport serving the capital, Seoul.

 The US$1.6-billion first phase of Mohegan Sun’s casino resort project in Incheon, dubbed Inspire Entertainment Resort, is set to open in the final quarter of 2021.
 A total capital commitment of US$5 billion has been mentioned for multiple phases over two decades.
-The initial part of phase one of Paradise City launched in April 2017.

 On the South Korean holiday island of Jeju, the promoter of another scheme, Jeju Dream Tower – a resort with foreigner-only casino – is aiming to complete the construction of the high-rise portion by the end of this year.